ajovich/Employee-Tracker/README.md

 * Create the employeeTracker_db database in mySQL Workbench,

-* Seed the database & run,
+* Seed the database using node seed.sql,

-* Run node employeeTracker.js in your terminal
+* Run node employeeTracker.js

 * Please ensure [NodeJs](https://nodejs.org/en/) is downloaded prior to application use.